 - Use opening aid to remove over-wrap.

-- Break off the blue tamper-evident cover from the freeflex ® infusion port.
+- Break off the blue tamper-evident cover from the freeflex® infusion port.

 - Close roller clamp.
 Insert the spike until the clear plastic collar of the port meets the shoulder of the spike.

-- Use a non-vented standard infusion set and close air inlet.
+- Use a non-vented standard infusion set.

 - Hang the bag on the infusion stand.
 Press drip chamber to get fluid level.
 Prime infusion set.
 Connect and adjust the flow rate.

-- Do not remove the freeflex ® IV container from its overwrap until immediately before use.
+- Do not remove the freeflex® IV container from its overwrap until immediately before use.